Wadjemup timeline

 Almost 1100 German, Serbian and Croatian internees arrive, some opting to undertake the arduous tasks such as carting materials for which they were paid 2 shillings per day.
 Aboriginal prisoners assigned to the same tasks were unpaid.

-• Principal Warder recommends the removal of prisoners from the island during the tourist season with the retention of the Aboriginal prisoners to undertake routine tasks,
+Principal Warder recommends the removal of prisoners from the island during the tourist season but the Aboriginal prisoners remain.

 1916

-Sydney Edwin Smith of the Survey Department completes a plan for the establishment of a new prison contained within 120 acres (48 hectares) of land to the immediate south of Lake Baghdad.
+Sydney Edwin Smith of the Survey Department engaged to prepare a plan to establish a new Reformatory Prison for Aboriginal and non-Aboriginal prisoners.
+The plan proposes to enclose 120 acres (48 hectares) of land within a cyclone fence to the immediate south of Lake Baghdad.

 • Rottnest declared an A-Class Reserve for tourism.